 Nycticorax nycticorax Black-crowned night-heron

 In Taiwan, the black-crowned night-heron is quite common and often confiding.
-This adult bird is sitting on a wall along a drainage canal in the city of Taichung.
-(Photo copyright © by Kaj Halberg)
+These pictures show an adult and an immature bird, sitting on a wall along a drainage canal in the city of Taichung.
+(Photos copyright © by Kaj Halberg)

 These immature black-crowned night-herons were also observed in a drainage canal in Taichung.
 The bird in the lower picture is searching for fish.
 (Photos copyright © by Kaj Halberg)